WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 and creation of an account.
 When creating your account, you must provide true, accurate, and complete information, and maintain and promptly update this information.
-If you provide any information that is deceptive, untrue, inaccurate, or incomplete, or if WGBH has reasonable grounds to suspect that the information is untrue, inaccurate, or incomplete, WGBH has the right to suspend or terminate your account and access to the Site.
+If you provide any information that is deceptive, untrue, inaccurate, or incomplete, or if GBH has reasonable grounds to suspect that the information is untrue, inaccurate, or incomplete, GBH has the right to suspend or terminate your account and access to the Site.
 You will provide a password and login name upon completing the registration process.
 You are responsible for maintaining the confidentiality of your password and login name, and are solely responsible for all activities that occur with your password and login name.
-You must immediately notify WGBH of any unauthorized use of your account or any other breach of security.
-WGBH will not be liable for any losses (including your or third party losses) caused by any unauthorized use of your account.
+You must immediately notify GBH of any unauthorized use of your account or any other breach of security.
+GBH will not be liable for any losses (including your or third party losses) caused by any unauthorized use of your account.
 You are responsible for obtaining access to the Site, which access may involve third party fees (such as Internet service